 Many people suffer from knee pain problems and most people chose to ignore it by living through the discomfort.
 Without a doubt, severe knee pain diagnosis should be given from a doctor or healthcare professional.
-However, most people suffer from minor to moderate knee pain problems that can be relieved by educating oneself from a knee pain diagnosis guide.
+However, most people suffer from minor to moderate knee pain problems that can be relieved by educating oneself.

 When the knee locks up it can often be related to issues with the gliding of the knee cap (patella) over the surface of the leg bones.
-Usually this is associated with runners which is caused by overuse, strain, and an imbalance in the muscle groups of the leg.
+Usually this is associated with runners, and caused by overuse, strain, and an imbalance in the muscle groups of the leg.
 If the pain persists seek medical attention.
 Click here to read more on runner’s knee.

 Knee Gives Way

 Giving way or instability might be one of five top issues causing you to diagnose your knee pain.
 A tear of your cartilage rings, tear of your cruciate ligaments, tear of your collateral ligaments, kneecap problems or the hooking of the uneven surfaces of your joint from arthritis.

 Click here to see a diagram of your knee which will better help you understand the source of your knee pain.

 Welcome to old age.
 Pain or stiffness in the knee when you first wake upstairs that usually subsides throughout the day is most liking Osteoarthritis.
 OA is a form of arthritis that is most common in people over 50.
 It can also be felt in those who overuse their knees from working out or running excessively.